mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 The client represents its view of each server with a `ServerDescription`_.
-Each time the client `checks`_ a server, it MUST replace its description of that server with a new one if and only if one or more of the following conditions are true:
+Each time the client `checks`_ a server, it MUST replace its description of that server with a new one if and only if the new ServerDescription's `topologyVersion`_ is greater than or equal to the current ServerDescription's `topologyVersion`_.

-#.
-The current ServerDescription's topologyVersion is null.
-#.
-The new ServerDescription's topologyVersion is null.
-#.
-The current ServerDescription's topologyVersion is less or equal to the
-   new ServerDescription's topologyVersion.

 (See `Replacing the TopologyDescription`_ for an example implementation.)